Liliane Bettencourt: Forbes rankings

 Forbes ranked Bettencourt in its list of the world's wealthiest persons with an estimated fortune of US$38.8 billion (as of 28 June 2016).
 As of 2016, she was the top female billionaire in the world, and was also the richest person in France.

 In 2005, Forbes judged her to be the 39th most powerful woman in the world.

+In popular culture

+The 2025 movie The Richest Woman in the World was loosely based on the Bettencourt affair.